kentrikos/terraform-aws-k8s-ingress-proxy-vpc-endpoint-service/README.md

 In overall, this solution allows to provide permanent access to K8s ingress (that must be exposed as NodePort) managed outside of Kubernetes cluster (allowing e.g. for cluster redeployment without changing VPC Endpoint Service).

+# Notes

+Terraform version  `>= 0.12`

+* In the event of cluster redeployment, association between Kubernetes workers' ASG and NLB's TG must be recreated manually (e.g. in AWS console) to reconnect new healthy targets.

 ## Preparations

 * Deploy Kubernetes cluster with ingress service exposed via NodePort (__not__ LoadBalancer with K8s-managed LB).